CatterPingu/Keras-Tuner/README.md

 ## Dataset

-The dataset used in this project is the Real_Combine.csv file, which contains air quality data.
+The dataset used in this project is the Real_Combine.csv and fashion_mnist file.

 ## Hyperparameters